ryanpkennedy/df-healthbench/README.md

 Once the app is up and running, then `make test` will run the full pytest test suite.
 A more granular approach is shown below.
 Currently, the pytest suite is only set up to run locally (not in the Docker container).
 So you will need to run `poetry install` in the `/backend` folder to install the poetry environment with pytest.

+To manually test endpoints, just visit <http://localhost:8000/docs> once the app is up and running.

 #### 1. Ensure Docker and Docker Compose are installed

 ```bash